Information about Sober Living Environments

 Halfway houses should not be confused with sober living environments, even though both houses are similar.
 Halfway houses are also available for substance abusers, however, the difference is that the sober living environments are sustained by funding from the individuals and the individuals are only able to stay for a particular amount of time.
 Sober living environments are also not monitored by the state or formal services because the home does not offer treatment to the individuals who stay there.

 Many sober living environments become part of sober living coalitions, which monitor health, safety, adherence to a 12-step or therapeutic philosophy, and the quality of the facility.
 There are a number of coalitions around the United States, including the California Association of Addiction Recovers Resources, or CAARR.
-To find out more information about the sober living environment associations located in your area, call 800-660-0986.
+To find out more information about the sober living environment associations located in your area, call 1-888-439-3435 Who Answers?.

 Initially, sober living environments had been run by religious groups, such as the YMCA, YWCA, and the Salvation Army, although this is not currently the case.
 Other names for sober living environments include dry hotels and lodging houses.